jfosty/deep-learning-challenge/README.md

 2. Hidden Layers
 3. Output Layer

-The below photo summarizes the layers and shows the 80 and 20 Neurons used in the layers.
+The below photo summarizes the layers and shows the 80, 30 neurons in the Hidden Layers and 1 Neuron used in the output layer.
 <img width="791" alt="image" src="https://github.com/user-attachments/assets/45f13b32-b516-4d76-9e77-53952427c434" />

 **_Training_**